mattiapettene/PX4-mini-drone/docs/plugins.md

 ## UWB Plugin

-To use the uwb gazebo plugin you need to install and build the following repo:
+To use the uwb gazebo plugin you need to install and build the following repositories:

 - [rosmsgs](https://github.com/GiacomoCorradini/rosmsgs)
 - [UWB gazebo plugin](https://github.com/GiacomoCorradini/uwb_gazebo_plugin)